List of Louis Blériot medal winners

-The Louis Blériot medal is an aviation honor awarded by the Fédération Aéronautique Internationale (FAI), the international aviation record adjudicating body.
+The Louis Blériot medal (/ˈblɛrioʊ/ BLERR-ee-oh, /fr/) is an aviation honor awarded by the Fédération Aéronautique Internationale (FAI), the international aviation record adjudicating body.
 The medal may be awarded up to three times every year to record setters in speed, altitude and distance categories in light aircraft.
 The award was established by 1936 in honor of Louis Blériot.